 Of course, everybody thinks of us as the registry that operates .CA.
 But there is the opportunity for us to do other things in the domain space.
 As the operators of .CA, we have a very good reputation in the domain space, and we’ve built essentially the state of the art registry and that allows us to be a backend service provider for registry service providers and others.

 There are new generic top-level domains like .MUSIC or .ART.
 A lot of those new generic operators are focused on building their community, not the technology behind the community.
 They don’t necessarily want to run the nitty gritty tech operations of a registry.
-Lucky for them we built Fury, the latest and greatest state of the art registry that gives a lot of flexibility for this new kind of operator.
+Luckily for them we built Fury, the latest and greatest state of the art registry that gives a lot of flexibility for this new kind of operator.

 Another major piece of what CIRA does is the DNS or the domain name system – essentially the underlying infrastructure that allows the Internet to actually function in terms of looking up and finding the one and only address that you’re actually looking for.
 We operate the DNS for the .CA space, but because of the global infrastructure we’ve built both in terms of robustness resiliency, security, and geographic footprint, there’s an opportunity to provide those services for others who need it.
 This is what we refer to as DNS Anycast, where 15 or 16 sites around the world can offer DNS infrastructure for not just ourselves, but to other top-level domain operators as well.

 We’re also very involved in Internet governance.
 That’s probably where our interest in i2Coalition comes about.
-As I often say, just because we’ve had the internet that we do today does not mean we always will.
-I think it’s important to preserve the things that are good about the internet, and apply lessons we’ve learned so we can continue to improve it for the future.
+As I often say, just because we’ve had the Internet that we do today does not mean we always will.
+I think it’s important to preserve the things that are good about the Internet, and apply lessons we’ve learned so we can continue to improve it for the future.

 DH: Are there any particular challenges that you see up ahead that do make you worry about the Internet that we sort of know and love?